dassujan/STANDARD-FIVE/Math-II (2nd UNIT) PRACTICE.md

 A rectangular park has a length of 50 m and a breadth of 30 m.
 Find the total distance covered if someone walks around it twice.

 ### 10. Triangular Problems
-(a) A triangle has a base of 12 m and a height of 8 m.
-Calculate its area.
-(b) Calculate the cost of planting grass on the triangular field at ₹5 per square meter.
+Reema is designing a triangular garden with sides measuring 5 m, 7 m, and 8 m.
+She wants to place a fence around it.
+Find the total length of the fence needed to enclose the garden.

 ## **Section F: Additional Perimeter and Area Questions**